irvinlim/paranoid/README.md

 Using our implementation, it is also possible for a user to impersonate another user's service identity.
 Suppose Alice is associated with UID 13 on the service `fakebook.com`.
-However, Harry sends Bob a share request claiming to be associated with UID 13, and if Bob accepts the share request, Bob would mistakenly think that user 13 on `fakebook.com` is Harry.
+However, Harry sends Bob a share request claiming to be associated with UID 13, and if Bob accepts the share request, Bob would mistakenly think that user 13 on `fakebook.com` is Harry, and thus making Bob think that all content on the service's site linked to UID 13 is associated with Harry.

+One may think we could simply use Keybase's mechanism of proofs to resolve this.
+However, we must remember that identities hidden via Paranoid are _intentionally_ made anonymous to the public, which puts it at odds with the goals of Keybase identity proofs.
+As such, Alice's Keybase user account cannot be publishing a signed identity proof claiming to be UID 13 on `fakebook.com`, as this would give away her identity that she wanted to keep secret from the world.

-There are several ways to combat this.
-One possible solution would be for the service itself to provide Bob a mechanism to prove the identity of a user by supplying user 13's public key, and requesting Alice (or Harry) to decrypt a challenge with their own private key.
+One initially plausible solution would be for the service itself to publish Alice's public key, allowing Bob to prove the Alice's identity by requesting the user to solve a challenge signed with the public key.
 However, it is possible for the service to lie about a user's public key, especially if we do not trust the service.

-TODO
+As such, we see that the only viable solution would be to defer the responsibility of proof to a trusted platform.
+For example, we could modify the SSO flow such that when Alice registers on a service with her public key and receives a UID of 13, the service must publish this `<public_key, uid>` association onto a distributed ledger that we all trust.
+If a user wants to send a share request to Bob claiming to be user 13, Bob can then look up the ledger to retrieve the associated public key with the UID 13, and send the user a challenge encrypted with the associated public key in order for the user to prove ownership of the user account with UID 13.

 ## Instructions

+In order to use Paranoid, both the browser extension and the daemon server must be loaded and running.

 ### Chromium Extension